elgw/nd2tool/README.md

 **nd2tool** should be considered as **experimental** since it is only tested on a few images.
-If it does not work for your images, please submit a but report, or simply find a tool that suits you better; some alternatives are listed in the [references](#references).
+If it does not work for your images, please submit a bug report, or simply find a tool that suits you better; some alternatives are listed in the [references](#references).
 At the moment it only supports loops over XY, Color and Z, i.e., not over time.
 It is furthermore limited to nd2 files where the image data is